xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_DEMO.md

 ```
    >**Note:** This code block represents that the **PhotoController** class inherits the System.Web.MVC.Controller base class.

-19. In thePhotoController.cs code window, locate the following code.
+19. In the PhotoController.cs code window, locate the following code.

   ```cs
        public ActionResult Details(int id = 0)